gianni-rosato/svt-av1-psy/Docs/svt-av1-encoder-design.md

 ##### Figure 2: Picture partitioning diagram.

 ## High-level encoder architecture

 The encoder is designed around *processes*.
 A process is an execution thread in software or an IP core in hardware.
 Processes execute one or more encoder tasks (e.g., motion estimation, rate control, deblocking filter, etc.).
-Processes are either control oriented and are picture based, or are data processing oriented.
+Processes are either control oriented and picture based, or are data processing oriented.
 An example of a control process is the Picture Manager Process, which determines the prediction structure and when input pictures are available to start encoding